MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 18. Enter the quantity to be returned or accept the default entry, that is, the total quantity available on the selected receipt.

-If you’re using multiple bins, the total quantity selected for bins must equal the extended quantity of the line item.
+If you're using multiple bins, the total quantity selected for bins must equal the extended quantity of the line item.

 19. The default entry for unit cost of the item or vendor item is based on the document type.